snowmantw/Fluorine/README.md

 # Fluorine: a context based Javascript eDSL

-Fluorine is a library, provide a way to let programmer isolate side-effect computations in their progams.
+Fluorine is an eDLS and library, providing a way to let programmer isolate side-effect computations in their progams.
 It also provides a very basic notifying mechanism, to help programmers develop programs based on application layer notifications.

 ## Why Bothers ?